ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

   - target_under_back at position (3.5, 0.0, 0.3)

 **Catapult Position:** (-8.0, 0.0, 0.0)
-The catapult is located to the LEFT of the structure (negative X).
+The catapult is located to the WEST of the structure (negative X).
 The structure is centered around X=3.

 **Physics:**
 - Projectiles are spheres with radius 0.3m and mass 5.0kg